 Enable notables for correlation searches

-When you upgrade to Enterprise Security 6.4.0, notable actions for some correlation searches may be disabled.
+When you upgrade to Enterprise Security 6.4.x or higher, notable actions for some correlation searches may be disabled.
 If you want these correlation searches to generate notables, you must re-enable the notable actions for the correlation searches.

 Use the following list to identify the correlation searches that may be disabled:

 - Access - Account Deleted - Rule

 - Access - Brute Force Access Behavior Detected - Rule

 - Access - Cleartext Password At Rest - Rule

 - Access - Default Account Usage - Rule

 - Access - Default Accounts At Rest - Rule

 - Audit - Anomalous Audit Trail Activity Detected - Rule